 The HSA Group plan is for a small business with arm's length employees.
 In this corporate structure, think of an HSA as an employees benefits plan which reimburses your employees for medical expenses with tax free dollars.

-40. Can I sign up for the HSA Basic / Plus plan if I have arm's length employees?
+41. Can I sign up for the HSA Basic, Plus, or Deluxe plan if I have arm's length employees?

 No, you cannot.
 The digital claims platform is built according to your corporate structure.
 If you have arm's length employees, sign up to the Group plan.